benjamin-allen/photon/doc/Tutorial.md

 change.
 Hopefully the changes will be fully documented when pushed onto the master branch, but if you try to use an unstable branch there's no guarantee any of the code laid out here will work.
 Or that Photon will even compile.

+Particularly, expect Systems to change in 0.3.
+Making them easier to use is the next goal.